 Maria College strives to provide its student service members and their dependents and veterans the support needed to succeed in attaining academic and professional goals.
 Service members and veterans are encouraged to take advantage of academic advisement, career counseling, financial aid counseling, peer tutoring, and a designated quiet space, located in the McAuley Building.

 Students seeking information about educational financial benefits are encouraged to connect with the Office of Financial Aid.
-Students seeking information about the Veterans Resource Room and academic support services are encouraged to contact Jason Coley, Assistant Director of Student Support and Planning, at jcoley@mariacollege.edu.
+Students seeking information about the Veterans Resource Room and academic support services are encouraged to contact studentsupport@mariacollege.edu.

 ACCESSIBILITY SERVICES